-For activities that are proposed within the New York City Waterfront Revitalization Program, the NYSDOS objects to the USACE' consistency determination and therefore, an individual consistency concurrence determination from NYSDOS is required for this NWP to be valid.
-Such activities shall be submitted to NYSDOS for review by the applicant.
+For activities that do not comply with the above conditions, the NYSDOS objects to the USACE' consistency determination and therefore, an individual consistency determination from NYSDOS is required for this NWP to be valid in the New York coastal area.
+Activities authorized pursuant to this Nationwide Permit shall be submitted to NYSDOS for review by the applicant.
 NYSDOS will review the proposed activities pursuant to 15 CFR Part 930 Subpart D. NYSDOS concurrence with an applicant's consistency certification shall not be presumed unless NYSDOS fails to concur with or object to an applicant's consistency certification within six (6) months of commencement of NYSDOS' review of an applicant's consistency certification and all necessary data and information in accordance with 15 CFR § 930.62 or § 930.63.
 See Section I below for further information.